szegheomarci/chaz3/README.md

 <!-- TOC end -->
 # ChaZ3 App

 Chaz3 is a car availability tracker application that I have configured for my own use to track BMW Z3 availability (hence the name).
-It collects data from classifieds and processes them to make it useful to answer analytical questions.
-(How many cars are available, how has the average price changed over the years, considering color, engine, manufacturing date and other filtering options.)
+It collects data from classifieds and processes them to make it useful to answer analytical questions, such as:
+ * How many cars were advertized each week?
+ * How has the average price changed over the years?
+ * ...
+(Other graphs and maps can be created based on the data collected over the years.)

+ The results can be filtered considering color, engine, manufacturing date and other options.
+ Basically I did not want to rely on old wifes' tales on when is the good time to buy a roadster, in season, before season, or after season.
+(When is the season anyway???)
+Also, I see it for myself when the 'prices will only go up from now'.

-This is my hobby project that I develop as a practical excercise accompanying my DevOps studies.
+This is **my hobby project** that I develop as a practical excercise accompanying my **DevOps** studies.
 It is very useful to test and demonstrate concepts and practices.
 For these reasons the architecture and other solutions are over-complicated in some cases.
-The DevOps strategy is decribed in [this other document](devops_strategy.md).
+The **DevOps strategy is decribed in [this other document](devops_strategy.md)**.

 ## Deployment
 The application can be deployed in various ways.
 This repository is going to host the description to some of the options.